richardjoo/my-budget/README.md

       + git: http://www.github.com/richardjoo
   * A brief description of the project
     - simple budgeting app.
-    - I am using excel to do my budgeting simply because there is no suitable tools out there that fits to my needs, at least for free.
-I use mint.com but their budgeting section is somewhat limited and less flexible.
+    - I am using excel to do my budgeting simply because there are no suitable tools out there that fits to my needs, at least for free.
+I use mint.com but their budgeting section is somewhat limited and less flexible for me.
 If mint.com provides a good budgeting, then I would use mint.com site and be happy with it.
 But since it is not, I decided to build this one and see how it goes.
   * An outline of the technologies in the project
     - Framework
       + Rails